sourabh1234-sys/CODSOFT/README.md

 **Getting Started:**

 To run any of these projects, simply clone this repository and navigate to the project directory.
-Then, run the project using Python (e.g., `python todo_list_app.py`).
+Then, run the project using Python.

 **Author:**

-[SOURABH BIRADA]
+SOURABH BIRADA